-Matter of Focus has worked with the Tasting Change project, funded by the Aspiring Communities Fund and delivered by a partnership in Wester Hailes. with key stakeholders to develop a robust monitoring and evaluation framework for the Tasting Change project.
+We worked with the Tasting Change project, funded by the Aspiring Communities Fund and delivered by a partnership in Wester Hailes, to develop a robust monitoring and evaluation framework for the project.

-Our work with the Thistle Foundation has helped them to map how the work of the whole organisation contributes to improving outcomes for people at a strategic level.
+Our work with the Thistle Foundation has helped them to map how the work of the whole organisation contributes to improving outcomes for the people and communities they work.
 They are using our OutNav to help them systematically evidence key aspects of their work including training and funded projects.

 We are conducting an impact study of the Global Kids Online (GKO) research programme for the London School of Economics and UNICEF Office of Research – Innocenti, using the OutNav approach.
 The Matter of Focus team, assisted by Alexandra Ipince from UNICEF Innocenti, collated existing evidence and feedback and interviewed key stakeholders to capture information on the impacts of the project over the last three years.
 Read the case study.